digitalstuart/reflections-jewellery/README.md

     * The email icon opens the user's default email client and the desired 'send to' email address is automatically populated
     * The 'back to top' link jumps the user back up to the landing page

-The site was manually viewed and tested on the following devices and browsers:
+The site was manually viewed and tested on the following devices and browsers, with a view to ensuring that: navigation functions respond appropriately on mobile and desktop; responsive changes in the navbar, site layout, background images and text are all present and correct for different devices; and the site remains fully functional, useable and well presented across all screen sizes.

 * Samsung Galaxy A5/Chrome, Messenger browser & Gmail browser
 * iPad Air/Safari
 * iPhone X & XS/Safari